-The score for a lead can be based on actions they’ve taken, information they’ve provided, their level of engagement with your brand, or other criteria that your sales team determines.
+The score for a lead is based on actions they’ve taken, the information they’ve provided, their level of engagement with your brand, or other criteria that your sales team determines.

 You might assign a lead a higher score if they used one of your coupons as this is an action that signifies that this person is interested in your product.

-The higher a lead’s score, the closer they are to becoming a sales-qualified lead (SQL), which is only a step away from becoming a customer.
+The higher a lead’s score, the closer they are to being a sales-qualified lead (SQL), which is only a step away from becoming a customer.

 Lead Generation Plan Template

-There are two major methods for developing a perfect strategy: the Funnel and the Flywheel.
+There are two primary methods for developing a perfect strategy–the Funnel and the Flywheel.

 The traditional, one-off funnel method focuses on attracting leads and nurturing them into sales.

-The circular flywheel centers solely on attracting, engaging, and pleasing prospects, leads, and customers.
+The circular flywheel focuses solely on attracting, engaging, and pleasing prospects, leads, and customers.

 The moment a lead finally becomes a customer, the flywheel continues.

-As the company is tasked with attracting them, engaging them, and positively stimulating them all over again with solid customer experiences, new content, and potentially new offers.
+The company is tasked with attracting, engaging, and positively stimulating them all over again with premium customer experiences, new content, and potentially new offers.

 To achieve these, your planning process should include these steps: